panlanfeng/panlanfeng.github.io/about/index.md

 Research Interests:

- -  Exploratory Data Analysis especially Co-Clustering and Semi-Supervised Clustering;
+ -  Data Mining

- -  Nonnegative Matrix Factorization;
+ -  Matrix Factorization;

  -  Text Mining.

+ -  How to Code for Automatic Cooking

-Email: panlanfeng /a t/ g m a i l . c o m
+Email: panlanfeng /a t/ gmail.com